 Macneil's framework and his relational contract theory (1980, 1983) propose the dimensions and dynamics of exchange relationships.
-Thev represent interesting way of comprehending relationships within distribution channels assimilating reasons behind and development of relational exchanges.
+They represent an interesting way of

 According to Macneil (1980), inter-firms exchanges are influenced by norms.
 These norms represent "operating principals which link members of a group and allow for guiding, controlling and regulating correct and acceptable behaviours".
 Ten contractual norms, qualified as common are essential to conduct any exchange.
 Some are specific to transactional exchanges, others relate mainly to relational exchanges.